The Blazing Bulls.

 We finished seventh out of eight teams.
 It was clear we as a team could not compete in the 'A' division and Mike would become our scapegoat.
 Mike was a bit overweight and that is why I assumed he was too slow.
 I, in a friendly manner suggested that he might want to lose a few pounds over the summer.
 The following fall Mike showed up all eager to play his fourth season.
 He had not lost any weight, but instead he had gained weight and I cut him.
 I still can’t believe I did that to another human being.

 I found out many years later how much I had really hurt Mike by cutting him.
 He was devastated, he loved being a Bull and playing on Thursday nights with us.
 I had taken that away.
-It took me almost twenty years, but I finally tracked Mike down.
-I apologized sincerely for hurting him almost two decades earlier.
-He did admit he was hurt by my actions, he accepted my apology graciously and we buried the hatchet.
+It took me almost twenty years, but I finally tracked Mike down and I apologized sincerely for hurting him almost two decades earlier.
+He did admit he was very hurt by my actions, he accepted my apology graciously and we buried the hatchet.
 Mike told me he had some major hip problems and he would only play one more year after his time with the Bulls.

 He never played hockey again.

 To put it bluntly, my selfishness ruined my Bulls hockey team.
-I got carried away with the perception that we were better than we really were and the win at all cost attitude hurt us.
+I got carried away with the perception that we were much better than we really were and the win at all cost attitude hurt us.
 As season six began we all found ourselves now playing in the Etobicoke Senior League on Monday nights at Weston Arena.
 Doublerink was now becoming a real dump; ice conditions were bad too often and registration fees just got too expensive.

 We all agreed it was time for a change of scenery anyway.

 While playing at Weston many new players would come and go and the Bulls would survive four more seasons, winning two more championships both in the ‘B’ division.
-We always had a pretty good team and there were always guys eager to play.
+We always had a pretty good team and there were always guys eager to play with us.
 After two seasons and after finally reaching the ‘A’ division we once again failed miserably, finishing last place in the 1991-92 season, our final season.

 I pulled the plug, the Blazing Bulls had lost their blaze.